cubiclabs/emml/README.md

 `eml = new emlParser( [configuration] );`

-### Configuration
+### Optional arguments
-`configuration` is an optional struct that can be used to configure certain aspects of the email render.
+* `configuration` _struct default=see below_: a struct of configuration options used to configure certain aspects of the email render.
 Default values are:

 ```
 {